FK Radnički Lukavac: Supporters

 FK Radnički Lukavac's supporters are called the Sioux and were founded in 1989.
 Their stand is on the south side of the Jošik Stadium.

 Rivalries

-FK Radnički Lukavac's main rival is FK Sloboda Tuzla.
+Radnički Lukavac's main rival is Sloboda Tuzla.
 That rivalry can also be seen between the supporter groups of the two teams.

-FK Radnički fans are called SIOUX and FK Sloboda fans are called FUKARE.
+Radnički fans are called SIOUX and FK Sloboda fans are called FUKARE.
 When the match is played, the Sioux are on the south side and Fukare are on the north side.
 The match between these two teams is the most watched wherever they play in, Lukavac or Tuzla.

 This game is also a match of high risk because of hooligan conflicts in the early history, but in recent years there are no incidents between the two supporter groups.